 (b) in the interests of maintaining the peace or ensuring public safety it is or may be desirable that licensed premises be closed,

-that person may require the licensee, or an employee or agent of the licensee, to close the licensed premises or a part of those premises, or to cease the sale, supply or consumption of liquor on the premises or a part of the premises, for a specified period or until further notice, and a person who, without reasonable cause, contravenes a requirement so made commits an offence.
+that person may require the licensee, or an employee or agent of the licensee, to close the licensed premises or a part of those premises, or to cease the sale, supply or consumption of liquor (including the sale of packaged liquor) on or from the premises or a part of the premises, for a specified period or until further notice, and a person who, without reasonable cause, contravenes a requirement so made commits an offence.

-Penalty: In the case of the licensee or manager $5 000, in the case of an employee or agent $2 000.
+Penalty: In the case of the licensee or manager $10 000, in the case of an employee or agent $4 000.